CS 766 Computer Vision (Spring 2026)

 This course will provide an introduction to computer vision, including such topics as image formation, feature detection, motion estimation, image mosaics, 3D shape reconstruction, and object recognition.
 Applications of these techniques include building 3D maps, creating virtual characters, organizing photo and video databases, human-computer interaction, video surveillance, and automatic vehicle navigation.
 This is a project-based course, in which you will implement several computer vision algorithms and do a final project on a research topic of your choice.

 This course will assume a reasonable knowledge of linear algebra and calculus as a prerequisite.
-The programming assignments will be in MATLAB, so a familiarity with MATLAB is essential.
-We will also upload some tutorial videos of our own on Canvas to help you get started with MATLAB if you are new.
+The programming assignments will be in Python, so a familiarity with Python is essential.

 Please speak to the instructor if you are unsure of whether you can take the course.